Jeff Boone seeking 'supply-side Democrat' path in crowded CD 10 Primary

 The seat is open because Democratic U.S. Rep. Val Demings is running for the U.S. Senate.

-With redistricting, CD 10 is a far more diverse district than the one that elected Demings three times, or the previous Florida’s 5th Congressional District, which elected Brown.
+With redistricting, CD 10 is a far more diverse district than the one that elected Demings three times, or what used to be Florida’s 5th Congressional District, which elected Brown.

 The new CD 10 includes many but not all of Orlando’s western suburbs; largely black communities of Pine Hills, Parramore and Eatonville; downtown Orlando and the nearby trendy urban neighborhoods of College Park, Thornton Park, Baldwin Park and Colonialtown; older suburbs of Maitland and Winter Park; eastern Orange County’s largely Hispanic communities of Goldenrod, Azalea Park and Union Park; the University of Central Florida area; and much of the more-rural eastern end of Orange County.